datacarpentry/archive-datacarpentry/lessons/shell/01-filedir.md

 i.e.,
 the command `ls` with the parameters `-F` and `data`.
-The second parameter&mdash;the one *without* a leading dash&mdash;tells `ls` that we want a listing of something other than our current working directory:
+The second parameter&mdash;the one *without* a leading dash&mdash;tells `ls` that we want a listing of something other than our current working directory: <!-- using " ../[folder name] " in ls-->

 ~~~
 $ ls -F data